On this page:

 - good manual dexterity and balance while working off the ground

-- mechanical, electrical and electronics aptitude
+- mechanical, electrical and electronic aptitude

 - troubleshooting and problem-solving capabilities